algorand/mule/docs/tasks/docker.Make.md

 # docker.Make

 ## Description
 This task executes a make target from within a docker container.
-This task requires that there is a Makefile in the directory that the task is called from.
+This task requires that there is a Makefile in the directory from where the task was called.

 ## Required Parameters